 Section 39 (aka Harassment)

 A section 39 offence aka harassment and stalking has become an increasingly prominent allegation in society as people put more about themselves online these days.
+Stalking Scotland lawyers are available from Graham Walker Solicitors to take on allegations of stalking behaviour and stalking charges from the prosecution.

 Section 39 (Harassment) FAQ